transloadit/uppy.io/docs/companion.md

 proxy with SSL termination in front of it when running in production.
 See [`COMPANION_PROTOCOL`](#server) for more information.

-Companion ships with an excecutable file (`bin/companion`) which is the standalone server.
+Companion ships with an executable file (`bin/companion`) which is the standalone server.
 Unlike the middleware version, options are set via environment variables.